Graphic Design for FilmMAKING

 Will we actually be making our portfolio during the workshop?

 No!
 We’ll make a couple of physical prop-makes, but it’s going to take you weeks to work on your own prop designs.
-We’ll set up a WhatsApp group where you can share your progress with the group in the weeks (or months!) afterwards and you can ask me any questions there if you get stuck.
+We’ll set up a WhatsApp group where you can share your progress with the group in the weeks (or months!) afterwards and you can ask me any questions by email if you get stuck.
 I find that the most successful groups are the ones who form a little community, and some of the work my students have gone on to make is absolutely beautiful.

 How many spaces do you have on each workshop?